Moral pollution, preference falsification, and the demise of civil society.

 Sociologist Kai Erikson observed that deviant, retributive moral phenomena (such as witch hunts) arise as a method of restoring moral order.
 This plays out today when the act of holding in one’s mind a “problematic” idea, such as something a Trump voter might think about immigration, renders the thinker morally impure even if he does not subscribe to the view himself.
 To the ideological purist, anyone willing to faithfully recreate a morally impure view, even in order to defeat it, is indistinguishable from a moral transgressor whose perspective he describes.

 When the social consequences of revealing one’s heterodox views are harsh enough, people protect themselves by self-censoring.
-As a result, most people are ignorant of how many people are opposed to the enforced view, and many will engage in performative solidarity; attempts to signal to members of their “tribe” that they, too, subscribe to the majority view, even if in reality they do not.
+As a result, most people are ignorant of how many others are opposed to the enforced view, and many will engage in a kind of “performative solidarity”—an attempt to signal to members of their “tribe” that they, too, subscribe to the majority view, even if in reality they do not.
 Some of those opposed to the orthodoxy will even become enforcers in order to maintain the security of their membership in their tribe.

 On social media, various people with progressive political views, some of them journalists, made light of or even defended the violence.
 These Antifa apologists mocked the “violence” of throwing milkshakes.
 This is, of course, a perverse feat of irony.
 Antifa and its supporters are famous for decrying the “violence” of words, ideas, and people's (literally nonviolent) presence.

-It is no coincidence that this year, the Aspen Institute has launched a new Civil Society Initiative.
-Bret Stephens participated in a Civil Society panel at the Aspen Ideas Festival.
-Thankfully, there is at least one thoughtful journalist who continues to have the courage to consider views he opposes — and help the rest of us grapple with them. ♦
+It is no coincidence that this year the Aspen Institute has launched a new Civil Society Initiative.
+Bret Stephens participated in that initiative's panel at the Aspen Ideas Festival.
+Thankfully, there is at least one thoughtful journalist who continues to have the courage to consider views he opposes—and help the rest of us grapple with them. ♦

 * Portland police initially tweeted “Police have received information that some of the milkshakes thrown today during the demonstration contained quick-drying cement.”
 They later walked back that suggestion, and there has been no evidence of chemicals lacing the milkshakes.
 Protesters claim that the milkshakes were benign, and that although some were thrown at people, the majority were consumed.